QuestCode/thema-2.1-slm/Leertaken/Project/SLA/General/Service Description.md

 ### 1.5.2 Responsibilities supplier

-Supplier zal ervoor instaan dat de service voldoet aan de volgende eisen:
+Supplier will make sure the service will satisfy the following requirements:

 - The service will be up 24/7, but the different queries have different availability requirements.
 - Data will be backed up in different intervals depending on the query.